irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Barebone skills - get additional dodge and bulseye for armor gating, rest is up to you.

 Build 1 - Default https://pd2builder.netlify.app/?s=1G091400d010-9qBhI000100&p=k&a=0&t=d&d=3
 Keep total detection <5.
-Use PECM whenever you are either low on health, your temporary dodge is no longer acitve, or when you feel like you are in danger, but don't activate it too frequentyl as you would in vanilla, since cooldown is longer.
+Use PECM whenever you are either low on health, your temporary dodge is no longer acitve, or when you feel like you are in danger, but don't activate it as frequenty as you would in vanilla, since cooldown is longer.
 Weapons to use:
-Any weapons that benefit from crits and can get you to bellow 5 total detection, like bows, work great.
-If you plan on using bows, don't forget to bring additional weapon to deal with snipers.
+Any weapons that benefit from crits (a.k.a. guns with low damage with high rate of fire) and can get you to bellow 5 total detection work great.
+You can also use bows or crossbows, since they all have useful new breakpoints with crits.
+If you plan on using bows/crossbows, don't forget to bring additional weapon to deal with snipers.
 You can also utilize grenade launchers with default explosives, for ease of activation of temporary dodge and healing during the PECM effect.
 You will most likely struggle getting <5 detection with grenade launchers, but 1-2% sacrifice of dodge may be worth the multi-kill potential of GL's.

 # Leech (5/5):